Japanese asset price bubble: Asset price

 The asset price burst seemed to exert a strong impact on the overall Japanese economy.
 By 1992, urban land prices nationwide declined 1.7% from the peak.
 However, the impact was worse for land in the six major cities, as the average land prices (commercial, residential, and industrial) dropped 15.5% from its peak.
 Commercial, residential and industrial land prices dropped 15.2%, 17.9%, and 13.1%, respectively.

 The entire asset price crisis was far worse, especially in the large business districts of Tokyo.
 By 2004, prime "A" properties in Tokyo's financial districts had slumped to less than 1 percent of their peak, and Tokyo's residential homes were less than a tenth of their peak, but still managed to be listed as the most expensive in the world until being surpassed in the late 2000s by Moscow and other cities.
 However, since 2012, Tokyo is once again the world's most expensive city, followed by Osaka with Moscow as number 4.
 Tens of trillions of dollars of value was wiped out with the combined collapse of the Tokyo stock and real estate markets.
-Only in 2007 did property prices begin to rise; however, they began to fall in late 2008 due to the global financial crisis.
+Only in 2007 did property prices begin to rise; however, they began to fall in late 2008 due to the 2008 financial crisis.